complexsystemslab/project_ideas/project_ideas.md

 <!--(joint supervision with Peter Ochieng).
 -->

+### Project 4: Tradeoffs between explainabilty and privacy

+Develop explainable machine learning models that explain themselves but do so without leaking personal data.
+For example, class-contrastive reasoning techniques [1] can be used to generate explanations.
+But they can inadvertently leak personal data.
+This project will explore the tradeoff between explainability and privacy (and potentially bias).
+This will lead to models that balance explainability, privacy and bias.

-### Project idea 4: Explainable privacy preserving machine learning
+### Project idea 4B: Explainable privacy preserving machine learning

 Develop explainable machine learning models that are also privacy preserving.